-Any Kayenne, Karrera, or GV Korona Control Panel can be configured with any K-Frame Video Processor.
-The switcher system can be subdivided into multiple suites and each suite can have up to two control surfaces.
-Hardware resources in the Video Processor Frame can be assigned to an individual suite during configuration, essentially creating two separate switchers sharing one Frame.
+Any K-Frame Kayenne, Karrera, or GV Korona Control Panel can be configured with any K-Frame Video Processor.
+The K-Frame system can be subdivided into four suites and each suite can have up to two control surfaces.
+Hardware resources in the Video Processor Frame can be assigned to an individual suite during configuration, essentially creating four separate switchers sharing one Frame.
+See the K-Frame Installation & Service Manual for suite configuration information